Find a Remedial Massage Therapist in your area

 Le Moon K ( 2007) Connective tissue contractility is the central mediating factor in myofascial pain syndrome: a fasciagenic pain model.
 1st International Fascia Research Congress (p 94) Amsterdam, Elsevier

-- Registered and practising Oncology Massage ( OM )t since 2011
+I have been practising Oncology Massage since 2011